2008–09 Dallas Stars season

-The 2008–09 Dallas Stars season was the 42nd season for the National Hockey League franchise that was established on June 5, 1967.
+The 2008–09 Dallas Stars season was the 42nd season for the National Hockey League (NHL) franchise that was established on June 5, 1967.

-The Stars attempted to win the Stanley Cup for the second time in franchise history but the Stars would end the season missing the Stanley Cup playoffs for the first time since 2002.
+The Stars attempted to win the Stanley Cup for the second time in franchise history but the Stars would end the season missing the Stanley Cup playoffs for the first time since 2002 having missed the 2009 playoffs by eight points.

 Pre-season

 The Stars finished the pre-season with a 1-5-1 record.

 Regular season

 The Stars finished the regular season having scored the fewest shorthanded goals in the NHL, with just two.

 On February 6, 2009, the Stars defeated the New York Rangers at home by a score of 10–2.
 It was the first time that the Stars had scored 10 goals in a game since they defeated the San Jose Sharks at home by a score of 10–3 on November 28, 1992, when the franchise was still based in Minnesota.

 On April 4, 2009, Trevor Daley scored just 16 seconds into the overtime period to give the Stars a 5–4 home win over the St. Louis Blues.
 It would prove to be the fastest overtime goal scored during the 2008–09 regular season.